-Based on a patent that was approved yesterday, 10799162, the company is pursuing novel approaches to detect oxygenation level and hemoglobin concentrations in muscle and tissues.
+Based on a patent, 10799162, the company is pursuing novel approaches to detect oxygenation and hemoglobin concentrations in muscle and tissues.

-The key idea behind this initiative is having the ability to access physical performance and understand how the muscle is utilizing aerobic and anaerobic processes.
+The key idea behind this initiative has the ability to access physical performance and understand how the muscle is utilizing aerobic and anaerobic processes.

-Muscles at any time, and especially when exercised, require oxygen for energy production, and therefore SmO.sub.2 is a parameter that encapsulates the metabolic state of the muscle.
+Muscles, especially when exercised, require oxygen for energy production, and therefore SmO.sub.2 is a parameter that encapsulates the muscle’s metabolic state.

 Specifically, it describes how much oxygen is present in the muscle and when oxygen consumption exceeds the supply.

-If and when the company adds functionality to detect and monitor hemoglobin levels and oxygen saturation levels in muscle and tissues, it will easily be able to detect any built up of Lactic acid and engage the user via Strain Coach to adjust their training accordingly.
+If and when the company adds functionality to detect and monitor hemoglobin levels and oxygen saturation levels in muscle and tissues, it will easily detect any built-up of Lactic acid and engage the user via Strain Coach to adjust their training accordingly.